fo-am/iAllotment-app/Documents/CIforIphoneBlogPost.md

 We are creating an iPhone version of the "Allotment Lab" application.
 Currently there is only an<a href="https://play.google.com/store/apps/details?id=foam.allotmentlab&hl=en" target="_blank"> Android version</a>.

+Source code of the app and docker things discussed here can be found on <a href="https://github.com/fo-am/iAllotment-app" target="_blank">GitHub</a>.

 In order to remain close to the zeitgeist of doing EVERYTHING with JavaScript I decided to develop using '<a href="https://facebook.github.io/react-native/docs/getting-started.html" target="_blank">react native</a>'.

  You can make a new app with these few statements: